sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 #### GSON
-When using payleven GSON library is also required:
+When using payleven, GSON library is also required:
 ###### Gradle
  ```groovy
  compile 'com.google.code.gson:gson:2.3'